RobertHegeraad/JS-Validator/README.md

 | Rule        		  			| Description
 | ------------------------------|-----------------------------------------------------------------------------------------------------
 | ucfirst						| Convert the first character of the value to uppercase and the rest to lowercase
+| lcfirst						| Convert the first character of the value to lowercase and the rest to uppercase
 | uppercase 					| Converts the value to uppercase
 | lowercase 					| Converts the value to lowercase
+| camelcase					| Converts the value to camelcase, removing the spaces, e.g. 'user name' -> 'userName'
+| hashtag					| Adds a hashtag to the value
+| hyphen					| Remove all spaces from the input value and replaces them with hyphens
+| underscore					| Remove all spaces from the input value and replaces them with underscores
+| replace:?,!					| replace a certain value with another
 | prefix:string 				| Puts a prefix before the value
 | suffix:string 				| Puts a suffix after the value
 | money 						| Converts a number into a money figure, 100 will become 100.00, 2.5 will become 2.50